What Are The Benefits Of Whole Genome Sequencing?

 • Pharmacogenomic profile which uses a person's genetic map to figure out how a person will respond to a medication or certain treatment.

 Armed with the findings from whole genome sequencing, you and your physician now have the ability to make smarter health-related decisions and prepare your family for the best healthcare.
+The cost of Whole Genome Sequencing is $2,100.

 See how our whole genome sequencing test works